dejaime/moderator/docs/moderator/src/Scripting.md

 If you need Fast and Safe, WASM is for you.

 If you're a masochist and want to fight the ABI on every single platform you're supporting...
 If you like to over-engineer every single aspect of your code and want to squeeze out that extra 5% FPS with manual `cdylib` loading...
-If you're a sadistic host that wants all your modding community to learn how to create cross-platform dynamic library code... you have my blessing.
-You can not use Rust in Rust with the C ABI.
+If you're a sadistic host who wants your modding community to learn how to create cross-platform dynamic library code... you have my blessing.
+You can now use Rust in Rust with the C ABI.
 Now go.
 Preach the way.

-<sup>* - just wanted to bash Java</sup>